ULTIMATE Guide To Purchasing A Banff Park Pass (Parks Canada Pass)

 Park Gates and Visitor Center hours vary by season.
 It’s best to check here.

-The proceeds obtained from Park Passes support the upkeep of the most frequently used locations and services by national and international visitors, such as scenic parkways, day-use areas, trails, public safety, education, and information services.
+The proceeds obtained from Park Pass sales support the upkeep of the most frequently used locations and services by national and international visitors, such as scenic parkways, day-use areas, trails, public safety, education, and information services.
 All revenue remains within the location where it was collected.

 Where to Get a Parks Canada Pass

-To recap, you can purchase a Parks Canada Pass online, either on the Parks Canada website or the Banff Lake Louise website.
-In person, you can purchase park passes at National park gates and visitor information centers.
-You can buy them at Cabela’s Canada and MEC (Mountain Equipment Company), but we have not verified this ourselves.
+To recap, you can purchase a Parks Canada Pass online, either on the Parks Canada website or the Banff Lake Louise Tourism website.
+You can also purchase park passes in person at National Park Gates and Visitor Information Centers.
+Some visitors have reported you can buy them at Cabela’s Canada and MEC (Mountain Equipment Company), but we have not verified this.

 What Do We Recommend Doing?

-If your trip is less than a month out, purchasing your day pass or annual pass at the park gates or visitor centers mentioned is best.
+If your trip is less than a month out, purchasing your day pass or annual pass at the park gates/visitor centers mentioned is best.
 There is often a line to purchase on beautiful summer days, but it should never take more than 20 minutes, as Parks Canada does a great job keeping the line moving.

 Plan Your Trip to the Canadian Rockies